EXCLUSIVE-Catalent to explore options after Elliot deal-sources

 The U.S.-based contract drugmaker is also Danish company Novo Nordisk's NOVOb.CO main manufacturing partner for its popular weight-loss drug Wegovy.
 The volatility at Catalent could increase scrutiny on the relationship between Novo and its partner.

-Catalent's deal with Elliott also makes the hedge fund an indirect player in the story of Wegovy, the first-to-market in a new class of highly effective weight-loss drugs that has led to analyst predictions of a $100 billion market by 2030.
+Catalent's deal with Elliott also makes the hedge fund an indirect player in the story of Wegovy, the first-to-market in a new class of highly effective weight-loss drugs.
+Some analysts have predicted a $100 billion market by 2030.

 Reuters reported last week that a second Catalent factory will begin filling Wegovy injection pens for Novo as part of an expanded supply agreement.
 Novo is spending billions of dollars to make more of the obesity drug amid sky-rocketing demand, particularly in the United States.